EJDU21/FlowSync-BCI/README.md

 To use them:

-1. Download both files and place them in your Google Drive under:
+1. Download both files and place them in your Google Drive under:<br>
   `/content/drive/My Drive/Colab Notebooks/YOUR_PROJECT_NAME/`
 2. Open `1DCNN_2ch_4class_push_vad.ipynb` in **Google Colab**.
 3. Update file paths in the notebook to correctly reference the `1DCNNmodel_4class_2ch.pt` model and test data.